s-gregorini003/tflite-multiclass-speech-recognition/README.md

 ### Dependencies

 To deploy the trained model you need the TensorFlow Lite inference engine installed on your Raspberry Pi.
-Instructions to do that can be found here: https://www.tensorflow.org/lite/guide/python.
+Instructions to do that can be found here: [Python quickstart](https://www.tensorflow.org/lite/guide/python).
 Additionally, the following Python modules are required:

 - `sounddevice`
 - `numpy`